ALEA: The association behind Fastaval. Read more about ALEA here.

 Fasta Plague: Term for the infection that Fastaval participants catch during and just after the convention.
 In general English usage, “con crud”.

-Facilitator (spilleder): Fastaval term for the game master.
-The facilitator is the person guiding the players through a scenario.
-If you would like to facilitate a scenario, you can sign up as a facilitator when you sign up for Fastaval.
+Game Master: (spilleder): Fastaval term for the facilitator, who is the person guiding the players through a scenario.
+If you would like to facilitate a scenario, you can sign up as a game master when you sign up for Fastaval.

 Game Rush: Competition where the participants build their board game during Fastaval.
 Read more about Game Rush here.

-General on duty: The Bunker member in charge at any given time.
+General on duty: The Main Organizer member in charge at any given time at Fastaval.
 Read more about the General on duty here.

 Guest of Honour: International person invited to visit the year’s Fastaval.
 The person must in some way have contributed to roleplaying games, board games, or geekdom in general.